 - Enjoy arts and music at Casa San Miguel

 - Since this area is facing the open waters of the South China Sea, the water is generally rough any time of the year specially during afternoon.

-- Camping fee in Nagsasa is at P100.00 per person.
+- Camping fee in Nagsasa is at P100 per person.
 There is a comfort/shower room and source of fresh water in the area.
 The fee includes the free use of cottages.
-A community of Aetas live in the cove, thay have small stores in the area that sell water, chips, candles, canned goods and other basic necessities.
+A community of Aetas live in the cove, that have small stores in the area that sell water, chips, candles, canned goods and other basic necessities.

 - If you are a first timer, hire a local to guide you to the waterfalls.
-The rate is P30.00 per person.
+The rate is P30 per person.

 - Nagsasa Cove can be reached by land via five to six hours trek from Subic crossing Mt.
 Nagsasa

-- Mang Johnny offers boats to Anawangin, Nagsasa, Capones, Camara, Talisayin and nearby places.
-He is highly recommended of most travelers (including lakwatsero.com).
+- Mang Johnny offers boats to Anawangin, Nagsasa, Capones, Camara, Talisayin, Silanguin and nearby places.
+He is highly recommended by most travelers.
 Contact number: +639202224687

 This is our actual itinerary for our Nagsasa weekend camping with side trip to Anawangin Cove and Capones Island.